JasonPeng2019/RAG-MCTS-AlphaGo/SETUP_COMPLETE.md

 ### Import Errors
 - Make sure you're in the project directory
-- Activate the virtual environment: `source venv_new/bin/activate`
+- Activate the virtual environment: `source "../Go_env/bin/activate"`
-- Install dependencies: `pip install numpy pyyaml`
+- Or use the Python directly: `"/scratch2/f004ndc/AlphaGo Project/Go_env/bin/python"`

 ### Path Issues
 - All paths in `config.yaml` are absolute